Planning your summer sailing? Yachting Monthly experts share their favourite UK anchorages, with tips to make the most of your time afloat

 As Europe begins to open up again for cruising, Lu Heikell looks at the implications of Brexit on UK sailors…

-On exposed coasts, wave action in harbours can be surprisingly violent.
+On exposed coasts, wave action in small harbours can be surprisingly violent.
 Ken Endean examines mooring tactics

 Breaking waves and lurking rocks have earned some British tidal races a fearsome reputation.
 Dag Pike explains how to navigate…